-The non-structural carbohydrate concentrations (determined as sum of starch, glucose, fructose and sucrose) in fine roots declined after girdling (Fig. 1).
-Overall, roots in the organic layer already showed significant decreases in carbohydrate concentrations one week after girdling (F = 48.19, p < 0.001); this decline was particularly strong in the HP forest (Interaction F = 15.99, p =0.002, Fig. 1a).
-The decreases were less pronounced in the mineral layer (F = 4.74, p = 0.064,Fig. 1b).
-Eight weeks after girdling, roots in both soil layers from both the HP and LP forests contained significantly lower carbohydrate concentrations than did the roots of non-girdled trees (Fig. 1a, b).
+Nonstructural carbohydrate concentrations (determined as sum of starch, glucose, fructose and sucrose) in fine roots declined after girdling (Fig. 1).
+Overall, roots in the organic layer already showed significant decreases in carbohydrate concentrations 1 wk after girdling (F=48.19, P<0.001); this decline was particularly strong in the HP forest (Interaction F=15.99, P=0.002, Fig. 1a).
+The decreases were less pronounced in the mineral layer (F=4.74, P=0.064, Fig. 1b).
+At 8 wk after girdling, roots in both soil layers from both the HP and LP forests contained significantly lower carbohydrate concentrations than did the roots of nongirdled trees (Fig. 1a,b).

-In general, the fine root carbohydrate concentrations were higher in roots from the organic layer of the HP than in those from the LP forest (F = 70.20, p < 0.001), whereas no significant differences were found between HP and LP roots in the mineral topsoil (F = 0.05, p = 0.822).
-The carbohydrate concentrations were not affected by season (organic layer: F = 3.14, p = 0.088, mineral topsoil: F = 0.12, p = 0.730, i.e., sampling one and eight weeks after girdling corresponding to summer (July) and early fall (September), respectively) with the exception of the mineral layer in the HP forest.
+In general, the fine root carbohydrate concentrations were higher in roots from the organic layer of the HP than in those from the LP forest (F=70.20, P<0.001), whereas no significant differences were found between HP and LP roots in the mineral topsoil (F=0.05, P=0.822).
+The carbohydrate concentrations were not affected by season (organic layer: F=3.14, P=0.088, mineral topsoil: F=0.12, P=0.730, that is sampling 1 wk and 8 wk after girdling corresponding to summer (July) and early autumn (September), respectively, with the exception of the mineral layer in the HP forest.

-Since girdling showed the strongest effects after eight weeks, we used this time point to test the effect of carbon depletion on PEPC activity in roots.
-We found significant increases in PEPC activities in roots of girdled trees compared with control trees in both soil layers and at both study sites (means across all site conditions +26 ± 4%, F = 37.36, p < 0.001, Fig. 2).
+As girdling showed the strongest effects after 8 wk, we used this time point to test the effect of carbon depletion on PEPC activity in roots.
+We found significant increases in PEPC activities in roots of girdled trees compared with control trees in both soil layers and at both study sites (means across all site conditions $\pm 26 \pm 4\%$, F = 37.36, P < 0.001; Fig. 2).

-Girdling stimulates acid phosphatase activities in roots and EM fungi but has a moderate impact on microbial P mobilization in soil
+Girdling stimulates acid phosphatase activities in roots and ectomycorrhizal fungi but has a moderate impact on microbial P mobilisation in soil

-To test whether girdling affected P mobilization in beech roots or from soil, we determined the intrinsic acid phosphatase activities in fine roots, the extracellular phosphatase activities on the mycorrhizal hyphal mantle surfaces and the soil-residing acid phosphatase activities.
-We also determined the gene abundances of P-related enzymes in soil microbes.
-Since most of these variables differed between the HP and LP forests and between different soil layers and time points of harvest, we focused on the girdling effects by investigating the response ratios of girdled/control treatments (the means of the original data and statistical information can be seen in Supplemental Table S3).
+To test whether girdling affected P mobilisation in beech roots or from soil, we determined the intrinsic acid phosphatase activities in fine roots, the extracellular phosphatase activities on the mycorrhizal hyphal mantle surfaces and the soil-residing acid phosphatase activities.
+We also determined the gene abundances of Prelated enzymes in soil microbes.
+As most of these variables differed between the HP and LP forests and between different soil layers and time points of harvest, we focused on the girdling effects by investigating the response ratios of girdled/control treatments (the means of the original data and statistical information can be seen in Table S3).